 If you’re thinking about learning Turkish it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting Turkish language facts:

-Before 1928, Turkish was written using a specific form of Arabic writing.
 In order to modernise Turkey, the administration adopted an adapted form of the Latin alphabet in the 20th century to replace the Arabic writing.

-Some Turkish words made it into English, such as divan, kayak, kebab, kiosk, pilaf and yogurt.
+Examples include divan, kayak, kebab, kiosk, pilaf and yogurt.

 Tongue twisters are present in most languages and Turkish is no exception.
 For example: Bir berber bir berbere gel berber beraber Berberistan’da bir berber dükkanı açalım demiş. – A barber told another barber “come barber, let’s start up a joint barbershop in Barberistan”.